 On December 12, 2019, the Company entered into a Series A-1 Preferred Stock Purchase Agreement (the "SPA") with SOBR SAFE, LLC ("SOBR SAFE"), a Delaware limited liability company and an entity controlled by Gary Graham, one of our Directors, under which SOBR SAFE agreed to acquire 1,000,000 shares of our Series A-1 Convertible Preferred Stock (the "Preferred Shares"), in exchange for \$1,000,000 (the "Purchase Price").
 The Company received the Purchase Price on December 12, 2019.
-In connection with the closing of the SPA, holders of the Company's common stock representing approximately 52% of the Company's then-outstanding common stock and voting rights signed irrevocable proxies to Gary Graham and/or Paul Spieker for the purpose of allowing Mr. Graham and/or Mr. Spieker to vote those shares on any matters necessary to close the transaction that is the subject of the certain Asset Purchase Agreement with IDTEC dated May 6, 2019, as amended.
+In connection with the closing of the SPA, holders of the Company's common stock representing approximately 52% of the Company's then-outstanding common stock and voting rights signed irrevocable proxies to Gary Graham and/or Mr. Spieker to vote those shares on any matters necessary to close the transaction that is the subject of the certain Asset Purchase Agreement with IDTEC dated May 6, 2019, as amended.